srynot4sale/twiffer/README.md

 * Right: Good - a useful/thought provoking/entertaining tweet.
 * Left: Bad - I gained nothing from this tweet

 Pressing q will leave the application.
+Pressing 'up' will let you return to a tweet to change it's rating.

 Screenshot!